Egor Shuppe: Piatigorsky’s Classes

-From 2002, Egor Shuppe had strong personal and business relations with the world famous Russian and British philosopher, orientalist and writer, Alexander Piatigorsky, who also lived in London.
+From 2002 Shuppe had strong personal and business relations with the world-famous Russian and British philosopher, orientalist and writer, Alexander Piatigorsky, who also lived in London.

-During the period between 2006 and 2009, Egor Shuppe, together with Alexander Piatigorsky, created a series of philosophical seminars which were named «AMP Classes».
+During the period between 2006 and 2009 Shuppe, together with Piatigorsky, created a series of philosophical seminars that were named «AMP Classes».
 Over 50 seminars were held and over 400 hours of audio and video were recorded.
 The texts of the AMP Classes are the so-called philosophical legacy of Alexander Piatigorsky.

-After Piatigorsky's death in 2009 until the present day, Egor Shuppe has curated and supported the works of the philosophical and creative legacy of the philosopher.
-For this purpose, he has created the Fund of Piatigorsky's Heritage and issued philosophical Buddhist books of the philosopher and his novels.
+After Piatigorsky's death in 2009 Shuppe curated and supported the works of the philosophical and creative legacy of the philosopher.
+For this purpose, he created the Fund of Piatigorsky's Heritage and issued philosophical Buddhist books of the philosopher and his novels.